 The Belá WILDRiver is a typical mountain river in the north of Slovakia with a narrow muddy riverbed and steep gradient in its upper part.
-Its banks are shallow with a wide gravel channel which often changes in time of floods.
-Belá WILDRiver is well-known river because of biodiversity, landscape, sports activities and excellent fly fishing opportunities!
+Its banks are shallow with a wide gravel channel that often changes in times of floods.
+Belá WILDRiver is a well-known river because of biodiversity, landscape, sports activities and excellent fly fishing opportunities.
 However, more and more people appreciate the river for its environmental, scenic and wild character.

 European Wilderness Quality Standard Audit System